SDK

 VariableMeaning

---preen-safe-topClears the notch + user calibration.
+--preen-safe-topClears the notch / Dynamic Island + user calibration. ~0px in landscape (the island moves to a side).

 --preen-display-bottomSymmetric chin (= top) for vertically-centered layouts.